CatotronExists/Apex-Overlays/Nameplate/README.md

 # Apex Overlays: Nameplate
 This is a basic nameplate overlay that dynamically updates the username on a custom nameplate based on who is currently being spectated.

+## Usage
+1. Follow setup instructions below to set up the overlay.
+2. Start Apex Legends
+3. Run ```main.py``` and it will automatically detect when a game begins and ends.
+4. Thats it!

 ## Setup
 On top of these [basic requirements](https://github.com/CatotronExists/Apex-Overlays/tree/main#requirements), you will also need to install:\
 obs-websocket-py ```pip install obs-websocket-py```